froderik/sinatra/MAINTENANCE.md

 ### Stable release

-The current stable version of Sinatra is released from the stable branch.
+The current stable version of Sinatra will be released from the master branch and tagged with the release number.

 ## Issues